RN-BSN Frequently Asked Questions

 Prerequisites Completed By

-- Applying for Fall: Summer
+- Applying for Fall: Spring

-- Applying for Spring: Fall
+- Applying for Spring: Summer

 Prospective applicant must complete 60 semester/90 quarter transferable units from a regionally accredited institution.
 A bachelor’s degree from a regionally accredited institution is also acceptable.
-In addition, applicants must complete the 8 required prerequisite coursework prior to starting the RN-BSN program.
+In addition, applicants must complete the 8 required prerequisite coursework prior to starting the RN-BSN pathway.